devtron-labs/devtron/docs/user-guide/use-cases/connect-django-with-mysql-database.md

 ### **4. Final Step**

-Check the Django app connected to mysql database, running successfully by hitting your application url.
+Check the Django app connected to MySQL database, running successfully by hitting your application url.

 The syntax is: `http://<hostname>/<path>/`